In life, we can hold on to a lot of anger and resentment.

 - At a hospital, appreciate your health.

-- Recognize and thank the salesperson in a shop.
+- Recognize and thank the salesperson in a store.

 - Appreciate the beauty of the clouds when you are stuck in traffic.